Give the City grizzlies the slip at this Bristol big'un, where top-quality work is the catch of the day.

 These achievements have had a lasting impact on Bristol's position and status in the country: after Brunel kick-started the city's connectivity, Bristol went on to become the success story it is today.

 The city's legal marketBristol has long been recognised as an important hub for legal services.
 There used to be a time when Bristol was solely the turf of strong native firms like Burges Salmon and Osborne Clarke.
 Slowly over the past few years, however, bigger national and international firms have begun to see the allure of Bristol.
-CMS Cameron McKenna was the first to cotton on to the city's potential, launching an office all the way back in 1990, but since 2010 Irwin Mitchell, RPC andSimmons & Simmons have all set up shop too.
+CMS was the first to cotton on to the city's potential, launching an office all the way back in 1990, but since 2010 Irwin Mitchell, RPC and Simmons & Simmons have all set up shop too.

 That London firms are drawn to Bristol underscores the legal community's confidence in the city as a viable hub for business.
 The knowledge-based economy in Bristol tallies with many of the aforementioned firms' existing and target clients, and a Bristol base means firms can drive down costs – a key factor in Simmons & Simmons' decision to open in the city.

-Where the firms go, the legal education providers go, and Bristol is no exception.
-The University of Law stormed into the city in 2010 to join long-standing providers BPP and the Bristol Institute of Legal Practice (BILP), and it didn't take long before ULaw brought up the rear, securing deals to educate Osborne Clarke's and DAC Beachcroft"s incoming trainees.
+The emergence of non-native players hasn't dislodged the performance of the city's home-grown firms, though.
+Burges Salmon posted an 6% rise in revenue in 2014/15, cashing out at a tasty £80.8 million.
+Fellow Bristolian Osborne Clarke put in a similarly strong performance: its turnover rose 9% to £96.5 million in 2014/15.
+TLT too has grown substantially over the past few years, with firm turnover breaking the £60 million mark for the first time in 2014/15.
+Where the firms go, the legal education providers go too, and Bristol is no exception.
+The University of Law stormed into the city in 2010 to join long-standing providers BPP and the Bristol Law School at UWE, and it didn't take long before ULaw brought up the rear, securing deals to educate Osborne Clarke's and DAC Beachcroft's incoming trainees.